From the Pool to the Club, the Best LGTBQ+ Hotspots in Las Vegas

-And even though we celebrate Pride in October, there are still plenty of Pride events happening around town throughout the month of June!
-Some highlights include the Henderson Pride Festival (with events happening throughout the month), PRIDE OUTside’s hiking events throughout the summer, Women's HotHer Pool Party at Influence, The POOL at The LINQ, on Sunday, June 5, and “A Beautiful Tomorrow” PRIDE poolside celebration at the Boulevard Pool at the Cosmopolitan on June 18.
-Check out the Las Vegas Pride events calendar for full listings.
+And even though we celebrate Pride in October, there are still plenty of Pride events happening around town throughout June and all summer long!
+Some highlights include the Henderson Pride Festival (with events happening throughout the month) and PRIDE OUTside’s hiking events held throughout the summer.
+Kick things off with Pride Night at Cowabunga Bay on May 26; celebrate all weekend long June 1-5 at the Tidal Wave Party at the Tuscany Suites & Casino; and join the Pride Bar Crawl along Fremont Street and in the Fruit Loop on June 17.
+Check out the Las Vegas PRIDE events calendar for complete listings.

-Jimmy’s at Madison’s is a super-fun new LGBTQ show bar with a packed roster of daily events including, but certainly not limited to, Twisted Tuesdays drag comedy, Tuck Be a Lady drag show Fridays, Clap Back Brunch Saturdays, and Revolving Door Drag Brunch Sundays (with a different revolving theme each week).
+Jimmy’s at Madison’s is a super-fun LGBTQ show bar with a packed roster of daily events including, but certainly not limited to, Roxie’s Big Bingo Bash on Tuesdays, Tuck Be a Lady drag show Saturdays, and bottomless (as in mimosas! but maybe not just that…) Drag Brunch Sundays.
 The food is great, the performers are top-notch, and it’s a fun, casual, and welcoming space to hang.
 They also have quite the fantastic outdoor pool and patio for soaking in the sun.

 The only gay bar in Vegas that fully caters to the city’s large Latinx population (rather than just a weekly Latin night), the BackDoor hosts live music, DJs, vaquero (cowboy) and reggaeton nights, plus drag performances.